 Unacceptable Poor Acceptable Strong Exceptional Not Applicable 1.
-The applicant's demonstrated ability to meet its project outcomes, in particular related to addressing wage suppression and other unfair labor practices.
-2. The applicant's demonstrated experience in Mexico.
-3. The quality and timeliness of applicant's submitted grant, cooperative agreement, and/or contract deliverables.
+The applicant's demonstrated ability to meet its project outcomes, in particular related to 2.
+The applicant's demonstrated experience in 3.
+The quality and timeliness of applicant's submitted grant, cooperative agreement, and/or contract deliverables.
 4. The responsiveness of the applicant and its staff to your organization/agency, including the quality and timeliness of communications about such deliverables.
 5. The performance of the applicant's key personnel on projects, including whether the Applicant has a history of replacing key personnel with similarly qualified staff, and the timeliness of replacing key personnel.
 6. The applicant's demonstrated ability to manage the financial aspects of the project, including budget expenditures and burn rates, as well as financial requirements and controls